MattPieti/MattPieti.github.io/_projects/9other/index.md

 ## Communication System Simulations

 As part of a group, used MATLAB and Simulink to design simulations of communication systems, such as AM modulation and demodulation and LTI filters.
+In a later course, created simulations to study thermal noise, Gaussian random sequences, bit error rates, signal-to-noise ratios, and orthogonal/antipodal signaling.

 ---